-Members of U.S. based organizations that have adopted the Code of Professional Conduct, whether or not they are also members of the Academy, are subject to all requirements imposed by the Qualification Standards upon members of the Academy.
+By virtue of their common Code of Professional Conduct, members of the American Society of Pension Professionals and Actuaries (ASPPA), the Casualty Actuarial Society (CAS), the Conference of Consulting Actuaries (CCA), and the Society of Actuaries (SOA), whether or not they are also members of the Academy, are subject to all requirements imposed by the Qualification Standards upon members of the Academy.
 The Code also requires that actuaries observe the applicable qualification standards that have been promulgated by a Recognized Actuarial Organization (as defined in the Code of Professional Conduct) for the jurisdiction in which the actuary renders Actuarial Services.